Staking and Voting

 When an asset is staked, it is important to assign a lock period, otherwise, the collateral may be withdrawn before malicious action is detected.
 Common minimum stake periods are 2-4 epochs (24–48 hrs).

-Vote Power is not a required feature for tasks to execute, but can be a powerful tool in enforcing good behaviour.
+Vote power is not required for tasks to be executed, but it can be an effective tool for enforcing good behavior.
 Under this model, the vote of each node is scaled according to its portion of the stake pool, along with any secondary reputation properties or historical performance that might be useful.
 In the original implementation, votes are scaled by the total stake and the total time the stake is locked.